Skip Nav Destination

 Published: 21 November 2018

-... microtubules (specifically, the acetylated microtubular axoneme of the photoreceptor connecting cilium) and their role in normal photoreceptor function.
+... of microtubules (specifically, the acetylated microtubular axoneme of the photoreceptor connecting cilium) and their role in normal photoreceptor function.
 This has been driven by the emerging field of ciliopathies, human diseases arising from mutations in genes required for cilia formation or function, of which...

 Articles